davidplumpton/homeworldsai/README.md

 An AI for the [Looney Pyramids](http://www.looneylabs.com/looney-pyramids) game of [Homeworlds](http://www.looneylabs.com/rules/homeworlds).
 Written as an MCTS algorithm coded in Clojure.

+Work in progress; it's only generating legal moves at this stage.

 ## Installation

 Download from http://example.com/FIXME.